hyperstack-org/hyperstack/docs/dsl/hyper-model.md

 ## ActiveRecord API

-Hyperstack uses a subset of the standard ActiveRecord API to give your Isomorphic Components, Operations and Stores access to your server side Models.
-As much as possible Hyperstack follows the syntax and semantics of ActiveRecord.
+Hyperloop uses a subset of the standard ActiveRecord API to give your Isomorphic Components, Operations and Stores access to your server side Models.
+As much as possible Hyperloop follows the syntax and semantics of ActiveRecord.

 ### Interfacing to React

-Hyperstack integrates with React (through Components) to deliver your Model data to the client without you having to create extra APIs or specialized controllers.
+Hyperloop integrates with React (through Components) to deliver your Model data to the client without you having to create extra APIs or specialized controllers.
 The key idea of React is that when state (or params) change, the portions of the display effected by this data will be updated.

-Hyperstack automatically creates React state objects that will be updated as server side data is loaded or changes.
+Hyperloop automatically creates React state objects that will be updated as server side data is loaded or changes.
 When these states change the associated parts of the display will be updated.

 A brief overview of how this works will help you understand the how Hypeloop gets the job done.